/ tool-comparisons / Supabase vs CockroachDB for Solo Developers

 Feature Supabase CockroachDB

-Type Backend-as-a-service with PostgreSQL Distributed SQL database with PostgreSQL compatibility
+Type Backend-as-a-service on PostgreSQL 17 Distributed SQL database (v26.1.3) with PostgreSQL wire-protocol compatibility

 Learning Curve Easy Moderate-Steep